Static Code Analysis of Unreal Engine 4

 Time-Lapse Analysis of Unreal Engine 4

 With every release, the Klocwork R&D department is given the opportunity to participate in a Hackathon.
-The 4-day Hackathon is dedicated to any project as long as it’s loosely related to Klocwork.
+The four-day Hackathon is dedicated to any project as long as it’s loosely related to Klocwork.

 In the same week, participants present their ‘hack’ to their peers.
 The open format of the hackathon gives an opportunity for R&D to showcase features that may otherwise may not be a part of our product roadmapping exercise.

 I was the winner of Klocwork’s first Hackathon and having owned the highly coveted Hacksaw trophy for a few sprints now, it was time to defend my title.

-Inspired by PVS-Studio’s blog, “How the PVS-Studio Team Improved Unreal Engine’s Code“, I decided to take on the challenge of running Klocwork static code analysis tools on an industry-leading game engine, Unreal Engine 4.
+Inspired by PVS-Studio’s blog, “How the PVS-Studio Team Improved Unreal Engine’s Code", I decided to take on the challenge of running Klocwork on one of the leading game engines, Unreal Engine 4.

 There were many questions my static analysis nerd brain wanted to be answered, like: